 IRS Form 1098-T

-Annually LSSU produces IRS 1098-T forms for the preceding calendar year using the payments made on your tuition account, any adjustments on your tuition account and any scholarships or grants applied to your tuition account.
-The forms are electronically sent to the IRS and mailed to the permanent address on file for each student who will receive one.
-The information is also available to be viewed or printed in your Anchor Access account.
+Annually LSSU produces IRS 1098-T forms for the preceding calendar year using the payments made on your tuition account, any adjustments on your tuition account, and any scholarships or grants applied to your tuition account.
+The forms are electronically sent to the IRS.
+1098-T tax forms will also be available to be viewed or printed from your Anchor Access account.

 Canadian Tax Forms

 TL11C – Tuition fees

 Student residing in Canada (whole year) near U.S.- Canada border and attending U.S. institution.